encoredev/encore/docs/deploy/environments.md

 ## Creating environments

-To create an environment for your app, open your app in the [Encore web platform](https://app.encore.dev) and go to the **Environments** page, then click on `Create env` in the top right.
+To create an environment for your app, open your app in the [Cloud Dashboard](https://app.encore.dev) and go to the **Environments** page, then click on `Create env` in the top right.

 There you can pick a name, and decide if you want a production